kworathur/pixel-party/README.md

 ## Strengths

-**Scalability**: We can scale the number of request handlers without limit to meet demand for our WebSockets API.
+**Scalability**: The number of request handlers can be scaled without limit to meet demand for the WebSockets API.

 **Administrative Scalability**: The desired state of resources is defined with a CloudFormation template.
 This template is used to create a stack that manages updates to these resources.